 Probate court costs are limited to relatively small filing fees, regardless of the size of the estate.
 In Hamilton County, Ohio, the cost is usually \$260 for a full estate.
-However, the largest estate expenses are typically attorney fees and executor fees, which may depend on the amount of assets in the estate.
+However, the largest estate expenses are typically attorney fees and executor fees, which may be based, at least in part, on the amount of assets in the estate.